 Getting Started with Alpacon CLI

 Alpacon CLI is a command-line tool that allows you to manage Alpacon services from your terminal.
-This guide walks you through the steps from installation to server registration and connecting to websh.
+This guide walks you through installation, server registration, and connecting to the Websh terminal.

 1. Prerequisites